itruffat/VBW/README.md

 [1] The issue was caused by certain splicers that were not preserved upon saving the document.
-Lurking online, it seems that most "easy to use libraries" like **openpyxl** do not take those features into consideration.
+Lurking online, it seems that most "easy to use libraries" like **openpyxl** did not take those features into consideration as far as I could find.